CUSSL/LUCNS GENERAL REGULATIONS

 - Novice team: two minutes and forty five seconds (plus or minus fifteen seconds)

-- Combo: four minutes and thirty seconds (plus or minus fifteen seconds)
+- Combo: four minutes (plus or minus fifteen seconds)

 - Duet/Trio: three minutes (plus or minus fifteen seconds)